Center for the Art of Translation

 - Information Submitted During a Transaction.
 During a payment transaction (for example, when you purchase a book or make a donation), we collect information including your name, shipping and billing address(es), email address, and telephone number.
-This information is collected and used to process your payment.
+This information is collected and used only to process your payment.
 We do not ask for or require your social security number to use any of our services or to access any part of our site.

 Information We Track